tokio-rs/website/content/docs/getting-started/futures.md

 to generate the state machines needed to use non-blocking sockets.

-When calling an `async fn`, such as `TcpStream::connect`, instead of blocking the current thread waitin for completion, a value representing the computation is immediately returned.
+When calling an `async fn`, such as `TcpStream::connect`, instead of blocking the current thread waiting for completion, a value representing the computation is immediately returned.
 This value implements the [`Future`] trait.
 There is no guarantee as to when or where the computation will happen.
 The computation may happen immediately or it may be lazy (it usually is lazy).
 When the caller